Slow → articles tagged with antwerp

 John Stezaker

-Unfortunately it took a little longer to share this than we hoped, as it has been some weeks ago that we sat down with British artist John Stezaker when he visited Antwerp for his duo exhibition that closed today at Gallery Sofie Van de Velde, which juxtaposed his collages with the work of Belgian artist Marcel Broodthaers.
-Meeting Stezaker, gave us a highly enlightening conversation, but due to our busy schedule in the following weeks, it took time to prepare the text for sharing.
-What's particularly striking: the (shameful) fact that we publish the conversation on the very last day of his exhibition in Antwerp, pretty much feels like the perfect metaphor for the complete career of the artist, who started in the 70's, but had to change art for lecturing, as nobody seemed to understand his surreal vision in times of (British) conceptual domination.
+Unfortunately, it took a little longer to share this than we hoped, as it’s been a few weeks since we sat down with British artist John Stezaker during his visit to Antwerp for his duo exhibition, which closed today at Gallery Sofie Van de Velde.
+The exhibition juxtaposed his collages with the work of legendary Belgian artist Marcel Broodthaers.
+Meeting Stezaker gave us a highly enlightening conversation, but due to our busy schedule in the following weeks, it took time to prepare the text for sharing.
+What's particularly striking is the (shameful) fact that we’re publishing the conversation on the very last day of his exhibition in Antwerp.
+It almost feels like the perfect metaphor for the artist’s entire career: starting in the 70s but having to shift from art to lecturing, as nobody seemed to understand his surreal vision in the era of British conceptual dominance. [ Continue reading ]

 (Behind) the Clothes